-Before the arrival of Europeans, a dense forest of primeval old growth wilderness covered this land.
-The forest was so dense that the area was largely uninhabited, even by Native Americans who dwelt in the region.
-Europeans began logging the forest for timber in the late 1800s.
-Once the trees were cut, it was often Bellevue's Japanese residents who performed the arduous task of clearing stumps and transforming the area into arable farmland.
+Before the arrival of white people, a dense forest of primeval old growth wilderness covered Bellevue.
+The forest was so dense that Bellevue was largely uninhabited even by Native Americans who dwelt in the region.
+That changed with the arrival of Europeans who began logging the forest for timber in the late 1800s.
+Once the forest was cut, it was often Bellevue's Japanese residents who then performed the arduous task of clearing the land of stumps and transforming it into arable farmland.